cschmidt55/Test-data-compression-/README.md

 Matlab program that performs the data compression experiment.

 fSSTt.p
-Function that performs the transform
+Function that performs the transform.

 invfSSTt
 Function that performs the inverse transform.
-Furthermore, if the transmitted file is modified by the noise, it can detect the error with a 1 / N + 1 apobability with n length of the sequence. when the error is detected, appear the message "error found".
+Furthermore, if the transmitted file is modified by the noise, it can detect the error with a probability 1/(N+1), with N length of the sequence.
+When the error is detected, appear the message "error found".

-to understand what the transform does I suggest you read the following presentation:
+To understand what the transform does, we suggest to read the following presentation:

 https://www.academia.edu/61997612/Set_Shaping_Theory_the_future_of_information_theory_